izhang1212/bsm-mc-pricing-lab/README.md

 ### What does this do?

-This project prices European call and put options two ways — analytically via the Black–Scholes formula, and numerically via Monte Carlo simulation — then validates that both methods agree.
+This project prices European call and put options two ways — analytically via the Black–Scholes formula, and numerically via Monte Carlo simulation.
+It then validates that both methods agree.
 It runs the simulation across thousands of paths, measures how precisely each method recovers the closed-form price, and benchmarks four estimators (naive MC, antithetic variates, control variates, and a combined approach) against each other.

 ### Purpose

-The goal is to build a ground-up understanding of how derivatives are priced in practice.
-Starting from the Black–Scholes formula gives the exact theoretical answer; implementing Monte Carlo shows how that same answer is approximated numerically when no closed form exists (as is the case for most exotic options).
+The goal is to build an understanding of how derivatives are priced in practice.
+The Black–Scholes formula gives the exact theoretical answer; implementing Monte Carlo shows how that same answer is approximated numerically when no closed form exists (as is the case for most exotic options).
 The variance reduction work addresses a core challenge in quantitative finance: simulation is expensive, so understanding how to extract more precision from fewer paths has direct practical value.
 The Greeks analysis develops intuition for how an option's risk profile shifts with market conditions — the foundation of any hedging strategy.

 **Parameters used throughout:**